May 23, 2018 - ATN Researcher Profile: Amanda Dunlap

 A sign indicating a bike lane, for example, indicates urban planning that’s considered public health.
 “Do you have a safe space to ride your bike along the street?
 Are there policies that let you do that?
 That is public health because communities need spaces to perform and engage in activities that promote good health outcomes,” Dunlap said.
 “You think of it as just a street sign, but it’s not just a street sign.”

-Dunlap is a Project Manager based at the University of Michigan’s Center for Sexuality & Health Disparities.
+Dunlap is a Project Manager based at the University of Michigan.
 She is also the project director for TERA, or Triggered Escalating Real-time Adherence, an ATN study for youth living with HIV aged 13-24 who have failed to adhere to their anti-retroviral therapy, or ART, medication.

 ART refers to HIV medicines that help reduce the level of virus in the blood.
 Successfully adhering to taking ART means the person living with HIV has undetectable and un-transmittable levels of the virus in the body.